-- Daily meetings with the Headteacher. - Meetings with EYFS leader to discuss early interventions. - Termly information shared with the Governors. - Annual inclusion meetings with the Governors responsible for SEN. - Meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - Pupil progress meetings. - Weekly meetings with the SEN Learning Support Assistant and regular meetings with TAs.
+- Regular staff meetings to discuss SEND - Meetings with EYFS leader to discuss early interventions. - Termly information shared with the Governors. - Annual inclusion meetings with the Governors responsible for SEN. - Meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - Pupil progress meetings as necessary EHA meetings or as part of Parent Consultations Page 5 of 8